 In the fall of 1835, members of the anti-slavery movement in New York State publicized their plans to establish a state society (Morrison 65).
 Announcements went out for the inaugural meeting to be held at the Second Presbyterian Church, Bleecker Street, Utica on October 21.
 After the meeting had convened, about eighty men pushed their way into the church with cries of “Open the way!
 Break down the doors!
 Damn the fanatics!
 Stop your damn stuff!”
 (Morrison 61).
 The meeting was successfully interrupted.

-Abolitionists are inducted to the Hall of Fame during the odd numbered years on the October weekend closest to the anniversary of the inaugural meeting of the New York State Anti-Slavery Society held in Peterboro on October 22, 1835.
-The inductees are then commemorated the following (even numbered) year, again on the October weekend closest to the anniversary of the inaugural meeting of the New York State Anti-Slavery Society.
+Abolitionists have been inducted to the Hall of Fame during the odd numbered years on the October weekend closest to the anniversary of the inaugural meeting of the New York State Anti-Slavery Society held in Peterboro on October 22, 1835.